-B. Learning Objectives & Competencies (15 points total) 2.1 The course learning objectives, or course/program competencies, describe outcomes that are 3 3 measurable 2.2 The module/unit learning objectives or competencies describe outcomes that are measurable 3 3 and consistent with the course-level objectives or competencies.
-2.3 All learning objectives and competencies are stated clearly and written from the learner's 3 3 perspective.
-2.4 The relationship between learning objectives or competencies and course activities is clearly 3 3 stated.
-2.5 The learning objectives or competencies are suited to the level of the course.
-3 3 Total 1 5
+B. Learning Objectives & Competencies (15 points total) 2.1 The course learning objectives, or course/program competencies, describe outcomes that are measurable 3 0 2.2 The module/unit learning objectives or competencies describe outcomes that are measurable and consistent with the course-level objectives or competencies.
+3 0 2.3 All learning objectives and competencies are stated clearly and written from the learner's perspective.
+3 0 2.4 The relationship between learning objectives or competencies and course activities is clearly stated.
+3 0 2.5 The learning objectives or competencies are suited to the level of the course.
+3 0 Total (

-- 2.1: The syllabus presents 17 course objective, all of which are measurable. - 2.2: The unit/assignment objectives are measurable and align with the unit objectives. - 2.3: All learning objectives are clearly stated in multiple locations (syllabus, online assignments, online content). - 2.4: The relationship between objectives and competencies are indicated in multiple areas. - 2.5: The objectives/competencies are aligned with the level of the course.
+- 2.1: Learning objectives, competencies, and outcomes are not listed in the syllabus.

+- 2.2: No objectives are listed.

+- 2.3: No objectives are listed.

+- 2.4: No objectives are listed.

+- 2.5: No objectives are listed.